-For each month, we calculate and make available (including on our Internet web-site) the Class Factor for each Class of Certificates having a principal amount.
+As Administrator, we calculate and make available each month (including on our internet website) the Class Factor for each Class of Certificates having a principal or notional principal amount.

-The "Class Factor" for any Class for any month is a truncated eight-digit decimal that, when multiplied by the original principal amount of a Certificate of that Class, will equal its remaining principal amount.
-The Class Factor for any month reflects payments of principal (or, in the case of Accrual Accrual Classes, additions to principal) to be made on the Payment Date:
+The "Class Factor" for any Class having a principal amount for any month is an exact decimal rounded (or, prior to the Class Factors for the month of August 2016, truncated rather than rounded) to eight places which, when multiplied by the original principal amount of a Certificate of that Class, will equal its remaining principal amount.
+The Class Factor for any month reflects payments of principal (or, in the case of Accrual and Partial Accrual Classes, additions to principal) to be made on the Payment Date: